 - Learning how to cook, clean, and care for yourself so you can live an independent, sober life.

-- Having access to ongoing addiction recovery treatments, group support, individual counseling, and peer support.
+- Having access to ongoing mental health and addiction treatment, group support, individual counseling, and peer support.

 - Learning how to develop and practice your coping skills as you uncover your triggers.